A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Preliminaries

 \subsection{Kinematics}

 Let us consider a body $\mathbf{\mathcal{B}}$ embedded in a Euclidean point space.
 At time $t=0$, the body occupies an undeformed configuration $\kappa_R(\mathcal{B})$ and the position vector of a material particle of the body in this configuration is denoted by $\mathbf{X}$.
 A motion $\mathbf{x}=\mathcal{X}(\mathbf{X},t)$ maps each material particle of the body from its undeformed (reference) configuration to its current (deformed) configuration at time $t$, denoted by $\kappa_t(\mathcal{B})$.
 Here $\mathbf{x}$ represents the position vector of the corresponding material particle in the current configuration of the body.
 Let $d\mathbf{X}$ and $d\mathbf{x}$ denote the infinitesimal fibers in the undeformed and current configurations, respectively.
-A deformation gradient $\mathbf{F}$ is a tangent map that takes a tangent vector from the undeformed configuration of the body and places it into the tangent space of the current configuration of the body.
+A deformation gradient $\mathbf{F}$ is a tangent map that takes a tangent vector from the undeformed configuration of the body and places it into the tangent space of its current configuration.
 The deformation gradient, thus, can be written as

-The tangent map $\mathbf{F}$ can be written as a gradient of a scalar function, as shown in the second part of Eq.~\eqref{eq:deformation_gradient}, since the undeformed and the current configurations of the body are globally compatible, i.e., $\text{Curl}(\mathbf{F})=\mathbf{0}$.
-Based on this deformation gradient, the right Cauchy Green tensor and the Green strain tensor may be defined as
+The tangent map $\mathbf{F}$ can be written as a gradient of a {vector} function, as shown in the second part of Eq.~\eqref{eq:deformation_gradient}, since the undeformed and the current configurations of the body are globally compatible, i.e., $\text{Curl}(\mathbf{F})=\mathbf{0}$.
+Based on this deformation gradient, the right Cauchy Green tensor and the Green strain tensor are defined as

 The velocity and velocity gradient, associated with this motion, are defined as

 To model an inelastic process, a multiplicative decomposition of the deformation gradient is typically used in the form of